SPE3003 Teaching Students with High Support Needs

 - articulate the diverse learning needs of students with high support needs.
-(Assignment and Exam).
+(Assignment 1 and Assignment 2)

-- identify a range of teaching strategies that address the educational needs of students with high support needs.
-(Assignment and Exam)
+- describe general and specific research based instructional strategies that address the educational needs of students with high support needs (Assignment 1 and Assignment 2)

-- analyse transitions from a general education and special education perspective for students with a range of disabilities.
-(Assignment and Exam)
+- analyse transitions from a general education and special education perspective for students with a range of disabilities (Assignment 1 and Assignment 2)

-- demonstrate competence in information literacy skills, including critical and reflective thinking.
-(Assignment and Exam)
+- demonstrate competence in information literacy skills, including critical and reflective thinking (Assignment 1 and Assignment 2)

-- demonstrate competence in and appropriate use of language and literacy, including spelling, grammar, punctuation and bibliographic referencing (Assignemnt and Exam)
+- demonstrate competence in and appropriate use of language and literacy, including spelling, grammar, punctuation and bibliographic referencing (Assignment 1 and Assignment 2)